skip to content

 Will my counsellor tell anyone about my problems?

 The counselling we offer is confidential, which means we will not discuss your situation with anyone outside the Centre, unless we have your consent to do so.
-Exceptions to this rule apply only if there are legal or statutory obligations to disclose, or if there is a risk of serious harm to you or someone else.
+Exceptions to this rule apply only if there are legal or statutory obligations to disclose information, or if there is a risk of serious harm to you or someone else.
 For more information about this please see our Confidentiality Policy

 Will records be kept about my counselling?

-You have the right to request your counselling records.
 For more information about our record keeping and data protection matters, please see our section on Data Protection

 What if I am worried about someone else?